pic pic

 6

-Recall that an expression like x = 2 is shorthand for x::Any = 2, reflecting that global variables default to Any if they aren't explicitly type-annotated.
-Also remember that only concrete types can be instantiated, meaning that values can only adopt a concrete type.
-Consequently, x::Any shouldn't be understood as x having type Any, but rather that x can take on any concrete type that's a subtype of Any.
+Recall that an assignment like x = 2 is shorthand for x::Any = 2, reflecting that global variables default to Any if they aren't explicitly type-annotated.
+Furthermore, only concrete types can be instantiated, meaning that values can only adopt a concrete type.
+This is why x::Any shouldn't be interpreted as x having type Any, but rather that x can take on any concrete type that's a subtype of Any.
 Since Any sits at the top of Julia's type hierarchy, this simply means that x's types are unrestricted.

-The unrestricted nature of global variables prevents specialization of operations.
-In our example, this means that a global variable like x prevents specialization of *.
-Because of this possibility, Julia must consider multiple possible methods for its computation, one for each possible concrete type of x.
-In practice, this results in Julia generating code with multiple branches, potentially involving type checks, conversions, and object creations.
+This unrestricted nature of global variables is precisely what prevents Julia from specializing operations.
+In our example, x is a global variable, and the specialization of * is therefore precluded.
+The issue arises because, once a global variable is introduced, Julia must consider multiple possible methods for the computation of *, one for each possible concrete type of x.
+In practice, this leads to code generation with multiple branches, potentially involving type checks, conversions, and memory allocations.
 The consequence is degraded performance.

-The reason for Julia treating global variables as potentially embodying any type is that, even if a variable holds some value at a specific moment, the user may reassign it at any point in the program.
-However, even if we had type-annotated x with a concrete type like x::Int64 = 2, the performance limitations wouldn't completely go away.
-Certain optimizations can only be implemented when both the scope of variables is clearly delimited and values are known.
-When this is the case, Julia can gain a comprehensive view of all the operations to be performed, creating opportunities for further optimizations.
+The underlying logic for Julia treating global variables as potentially embodying any type and value is that, even if a variable holds some value at a specific moment, the user may reassign it at any point in the program.
+Note that the performance issues wouldn't completely go away if we had type-annotated x with a concrete type such as x::Int64 = 2.
+Many optimizations depend not only on knowing the concrete type of a variable, but also on knowing its value and on having a well-defined scope in which that value exists.
+It's only when these assumptions are met that Julia can gain a comprehensive view of all the operations to be performed, creating opportunities for optimizations.

-Functions in Julia are designed precisely to address these considerations.
-By enforcing local scope and predictable variable behavior, they allow the compiler to specialize methods and apply powerful optimizations.
-In the next section, we’ll explore the steps Julia takes to achieve this.
+Functions in Julia are designed precisely to provide these guarantees.
+By enforcing local scope and predictable variable behavior, they enable method specialization and unlock the full range of performance optimizations.
+Next, we explore the specific steps that Julia takes to achieve this.

 Functions and Methods

-A function is a name that can be associated with multiple implementations.
-These implementations are known as methods.
-A method specifies the function body for a particular combination of argument types and number of arguments.
-The list of methods associated with a function foo can be retrieved by executing methods(foo).
+A function is simply a name that can be associated with different implementations.
+Each implementation is known as a method, which specifies the function body for a particular combination of argument types and number of arguments.
+You can inspect the methods associated with a function foo by executing methods(foo).

-To illustrate this, let's define several methods for some function foo1.
-Creating methods requires type-annotating foo1's arguments with the operator :: during its definition.
-This strategy makes it possible to set a distinct function body for each unique combination of argument types.
+To see this in action, let's define several methods for the function foo1.
+Creating a method requires type-annotating the arguments of foo1 during its definition, which is implemented via the :: operator.
+In this way, we can set a distinct function body for each unique combination of argument types.

-To keep matters simple, let's start considering a scenario where all the methods of foo1 have the same number of arguments.
+To keep matters simple, let's begin with a scenario where all the methods of foo1 take the same number of arguments, thus differing only in their types.

 foo1(a,b) = a + b